modernistik/parse-stack/README.md

 ```

 ### Auto-Fetching Associations
-All associations in `Parse::Stack` are fetched lazily by default.
+All associations in are fetched lazily by default.
 If you wish to include objects as part of your query results you can use the `:includes` expression.

 ```ruby
   song = Song.first